roshan0708/Solved-cpp-programs/README.md

 # Solved-c++-programs
-This repository contains all the programs I've solved on codeforces.
+This repository contains all the programs I've solved on various coding platforms like codeforces, codechef, atcoder, etc.